-The general course objective is to learn and implement the basic models used inside a full commercial aeroelastic code for load estimations on a wind turbine.
-This includes a coupling between unsteady rotor aerodynamics and a dynamic structural model of the wind turbine.
+During this course, you will learn about the basic models used inside a full commercial aeroelastic code for load estimations on a wind turbine.
+This includes a connection between unsteady rotor aerodynamics and a dynamic structural model of the wind turbine.

-The participant will implement a simple aeroelastic model of a wind turbine in a numerical framework (e.g. Matlab or Python) that couples a simple structural model with an unsteady aerodynamic rotor model.
+You will run, alter and describe simple aeroelastic models of a wind turbine in a numerical framework (Matlab or Python) to couple a structural model with an unsteady aerodynamic rotor model.

-The participant will also implement a basic controller and simulate the response of a wind turbine during normal operation.
+Furthermore, you will learn to implement and operate a basic controller and simulate the response of a wind turbine.

-- Implement an unsteady Blade Element Momentum method to model the aerodynamic forces on a rotor.
+- Run, alter and describe an unsteady Blade Element Momentum method to model the aerodynamic forces on a rotor.

 - Describe and implement a dynamic wake/inflow model in the unsteady aerodynamic model.